lukebielawski/lukebielawski.github.io/_pages/about.md

 I am a  third year math and physics student at the University of Illinois Urbana-Champaign.
 I am generally interested in probability theory and diffential geometry.
 Recently, I have been interested in stochastic differential equations and Poisson geometry.

+During Summer 2026, I will be interning as a quantitative trader at IMC in Chicago.

-During Summer 2025, I am participating in the TREND REU program at the University of Maryland under Jeffrey Kuan and Konstantina Trivisa.
-I am studying collective emergence and flocking models (Quorum Sensing and Cucker-Smale) by passing to a kinetic model and analyzing the PDE.
+During Summer 2025, I was a TREND REU program partcipant at the University of Maryland under Jeffrey Kuan and Konstantina Trivisa.
+I studied collective emergence and flocking models (quorum sensing as a Cucker-Smale model) by passing to a kinetic equation and analyzing the resulting PDE.
+We also briefly explored stochastic adjustments to the ODE model.

 I am also enthusiastic about quantitative finance, music / flute, and reading.